 On the Dark Star claim and similar regions around Bancroft, country rock consists of marble, granite gneiss, syenite gneiss, and mica schist.
 This heavily metamorphosed environment is ideal for crystal growth—but one rock type stands above the rest.

 Granite gneiss produces the best crystal-forming material.
 When you peel away the topsoil, leaves, and moss along the fissure’s edge, seeing granitic gneiss in combination with abundant loose crystals—especially apatite, feldspar, amphibole, titanite, or quartz—means you are in the right place.
 Liquid calcite during the formative time will have drawn elements from within the country rock and in combination with calcite, formed the crystals that line the margin between the country rock and the calcite.

-Titanite illustrates this well as it seldom forms in the middle of the calcite melt, it forms at the very edges of the calcite and as the calcite erodes the titanite breaks away from the wall and slides down into the fissure depths.
+Titanite illustrates this well as it seldom forms in the middle of the calcite melt, it forms at the very edges of the calcite and as the calcite erodes the titanite breaks away from the wall and slides down into the fissure depths. we suspect that certain crystal forming elements are wicked out into the molten calcite.
 It’s a rare titanite that does not have a scar along its edges where it broke away from the wall.
-Apatite is most commonly found in calcite, aligned to indicate the flow direction (of the once molten material)
+Apatite is most commonly found in calcite, aligned to indicate the flow direction (of the once molten material).

 Exploring and Collecting from Crystal-Bearing Fissures